ludw/Segment34/README.md

  - Steps
  - Battery days remaining as bar

  The watchface have no settings screen and is currently not published to the IQ Connect store.

-To use it you have to build it yourself, this is also the only way to customise it.
+## Builds
+ There are builds for Fenix watches in the builds folder.

+ The build in the fenix6 folder should work for Fenix 6 and Fenix 6 Pro.
+ The build in the fenix7 folder should work for Fenix 7, Fenix 7 Pro and Fenix 8 Solar 47mm.

+ Connect your watch via usb and transfer the Segment34.prg file to the GARMIN/Apps folder on the watch.